The Neutral Level of NGDP and the NGDP Gap: Q4 2022

 The nominal GDP (NGDP) gap, a measure of unexpected changes in the dollar size of the US economy, is calculated as the percentage difference between the actual and the neutral levels of NGDP.
-The neutral level of NGDP, in turn, is a sum of all dollar incomes expected by households and businesses coming into a specific time period and is created using data from consensus forecasts.
-In the fourth quarter of 2021, the median NGDP gap rose to 3.02 percent, up from the previous quarter’s value of 0.83 percent.
+The neutral level of NGDP, in turn, is a sum of all dollar spending, or equivalently all dollar income, expected by households and businesses coming into a specific time period and is created using data from consensus forecasts.
+In the fourth quarter of 2022, the median NGDP gap rose to 5.87 percent, up marginally from the previous quarter’s value of 5.70 percent.

 A CLOSER LOOK AT THE NGDP GAP

 As noted, the NGDP gap requires an estimate of the neutral level of NGDP.
 The neutral level of NGDP is estimated by taking an average forecast of NGDP, or total nominal income, for a given quarter based on forecasts for that period from the preceding 20 quarters.
 The forecast data used here are taken from the Federal Reserve Bank of Philadelphia’s Survey of Professional Forecasters.